noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - The Navigator interface represents the state and the identity of the user agent.
 It allows scripts to query it and to register themselves to carry on some activities.

-#### Worker
+#### Workers

+- workers work on a separate thread when you need work to be worked by a worker.. you wanker
-- Web worker: runs separately from the page, isnt visible to the user, cant access the DOM, .it intercepts and controls requests made by the browser
+- isnt visible to the user, generally cant access the DOM

+##### web workers

+- catchall for any compute intensive task that shouldnt reduce perf of the main thread

+##### service workers

+- general proxy for client side requests & caching
+- intercepts requests made and potentially modifies responses to the browser

+##### worklets

+- lightweight web workers aimed at high performance graphics/audio processing
+- can execute js / webassembly

 #### caches